Republican Illinois U.S. Rep. Adam Kinzinger Says He'll Vote To Impeach President Trump

 Kinzinger did not vote in favor of impeaching President Trump a year ago over allegations that the president improperly looked for help from Ukraine to boost his chances for reelection in 2020.

-Besides Kinzinger, two other House Republicans – House GOP leadership member Rep. Liz Cheney (R-Wyoming and Rep. John Katko (R-New York) – said they will vote to impeach the president.
+Besides Kinzinger, at least three other House Republicans – House GOP leadership member Rep. Liz Cheney (R-Wyoming), Rep. John Katko (R-New York), and Rep. Fred Upton (R-Michigan) – said they will vote to impeach the president.

+White House sources said as many as 20 House Republicans will vote in favor of impeachment.

 Earlier Tuesday, President Trump brushed aside calls for his removal over last week’s attack at the Capitol, saying the 25th Amendment is “of zero risk to me, but will come back to haunt Joe Biden.”